 So if you’re having a great run and doing well, it is positively galling to suddenly die outright because some random has decided a perk that kills you is a good idea.
 They need to fix that a lot.
 In fact, let’s just lose all the bad perks right now.
 Why are they in there?

-Another issue is that when you start the game you see a choice of three modes but two of them (co-op and Defend the Flag) are locked out until the devs add them later on which makes the game feel unfinished.
+Another issue is that when you start the game you see a choice of three modes but two of them (Co-op and Vault Defence) are locked out until the devs add them later on which makes the game feel unfinished.
 In fact, feel is the wrong word.
 It is unfinished.
 Blatantly.